No yeast, no problem! With only a couple of ingredients, you can make these super easy flavourful Air Fryer Bagels at home!

 - Brush the top of the bagels with a beaten egg and sprinkle on top the seasoning of your choice.

-- Bake in the air fryer for 12 minutes at 350F.
+- Air fry for 12 minutes at 350F.

 - Let cool before enjoying!